MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/service-outage.md

 ms.prod: wpa
 ---

-On July 22 and 23, Workplace Analytics will be offline and inaccessible for scheduled maintenance.
+On July 22 and 23, Workplace Analytics will be offline for scheduled maintenance.
 We apologize for any inconvenience this might cause.